allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

 * `aws_region`
 * `aws_credentials_key_id` and `aws_secret_access_key` - AWS credentials for the Autoscaler
 * `extra_vm_bash_script` - A bash script to execute after launching the EC2 instance.
-This script will be appended to the one set in the `Init script` field of the autoscaler wizard
+This script will be appended to the one set in the `Init script` field of the instance launch form
 * `extra_clearml_conf` - ClearML configuration to use by the ClearML Agent when executing your experiments.
-This configuration will be appended to that set in the `Additional ClearML Configuration` field of the autoscaler wizard
+This configuration will be appended to that set in the `Additional ClearML Configuration` field of the instance launch form
 * `files` - Files to create at designated paths with predefined content inside the container running the autoscaler.
 For more information, see [Files Section](../../configs/clearml_conf.md#files-section)
 * `environment` - Dictionary of environment variables and values to set in the OS environment of the container running